MaZderMind/dvb-http-bridge/README.md

     ffplay http://hostname:5885/zap/ProSieben

 or paste that URL into your VLC or whatever.
-Now special Control-Protocol required or involved.
+No special Control-Protocol required or involved.

 # On the mobile Device
 As $iDevices can't play MPEG2 or MP2 natively i used [GoodPlayer](https://itunes.apple.com/de/app/goodplayer/id416756729?mt=8) for iOS which does CPU-Decoding and can also Deinterlace the interlaced DVBS-Signal.
 It was testet to run smooth on an iPhone 4s, iPhone 5, iPhone 5s, iPad 3 and iPad Mini.
 There may be other Apps like [VLC for iOS](https://itunes.apple.com/us/app/vlc-videolan-media-player/id934665924?mt=8) that may work well for your, too.